cosmicexplorer/grouplink/README.md

 [^todo-keyserver-redundant]: TODO: does this need to use the keyserver?

-[^todo-thread-model-fake-keyserver]: TODO: threat model this!
+[^todo-threat-model-fake-keyserver]: TODO: threat model this!
 Do we need to worry about fake keyserver data?

 [^fake-signal-break]: https://web.archive.org/web/20201210210721/https://www.cellebrite.com/en/blog/cellebrites-new-solution-for-decrypting-the-signal-app/